 PANTRY STAPLES + ACCESSORIES

 The secret to being able to whip up delicious meals on any weeknight, no matter if they meal planned or not, is a well-stocked pantry.
 Elevate their staple ingredients with a set of organic olive oil and apple cider vinegar from women-founded Pineapple Collaborative.
 The 500 ml of olive oil comes in a display-worthy tin in a few color options designed to protect the olive oil from sunlight.
-A good chef always needs salt, so gift them a box of quality Maldon salt and pair it with a chic salt cellar, like this one from Oprah's Favorite Things for 2021.
-Speaking of Oprah, if the person you're shopping for likes to keep it spicy, this Oprah-approved hot sauce from Truff will be an instant hit as well.
+A good chef always needs salt, so gift them a box of quality Maldon salt and pair it with a chic salt cellar.
+Oprah's Favorite Things for 2022 is full of great gifts for chefs, so if the person you're shopping for likes to keep it spicy, this Oprah-approved hot sauce set from TRUFF will be an instant hit as well.

 COOKBOOKS + RECIPE STORAGE

-You can't go wrong with a stylish apron like one from Hedley & Bennett.
+You can't go wrong with a stylish apron like one from Hedley & Bennett, which has endless colors, patterns and styles to choose from.
 If you're not very familiar with what they already have and don't want to spend too much, a unique and stylish ceramic spoon rest is a great option.
 Home chefs really can't have too many cutting boards, and we love the stylish anti-microbial boards from Fab Slabs as well as these reBoards from Material that are made from recycled materials and come in several fun colors.
-This handy oil sprayer is a nifty gadget that allows them to add their preferred cooking oil for spraying without the need to buy those aerosol cans that can't be reused, and they probably don't have one yet.
+If you've noticed the person you're shopping for always uses pot holders as makeshift trivets or is always running out of places to put a hot pan, snag this fun beetroot trivet from the Girl Meets Farm by Molly Yeh collection at Macy's.
+It's practical and functional, but will add a touch of whimsy to their kitchen and can even be hung up as whimsical wall art when not in use.
+If they love vegetables, gardening, Food Network star Molly Yeh, Dwight Schrute from "The Office" or all of the above, this trivet will make them smile.
 Another nifty gadget that makes cleanup easier and saves counter space is this roll-up silicone drying rack.
 They can use it for drying dishes or produce, and it rolls up for easy storage.

 If you're shopping for a beginner chef who's still building their cookware collection or a seasoned chef who has worn their cookware out and is in need of replacements, you can't go wrong with these staples.
 Free of PTFE, this non-toxic cookware from Caraway, which is Food Network's pick for best overall non-toxic cookware, consists of non-stick ceramic, aluminum core, & stainless steel handles and is safe to go in the oven up to 550 degrees!
 Plus, this bundle is available in fun trendy colors and comes with convenient storage for pans and lids for easy organizing.
 The internet-famous, multi-purpose Always Pan from Our Place, a classic Le Creuset Dutch oven and a budget-friendly Lodge cast-iron pan would also make excellent gifts.